Vitamin B12 is a water-soluble vitamin. Unlike oil-soluble vitamins that get stored the body, water-soluble vitamins do not get

 Place the new patch in a clean place, but follow the instructions of your doctor and the drug’s label or package should give you information on where to put it.
 Certain patches should be applied to the upper chest or the upper, outer arm and others should be placed on the lower abdomen or hip.

 Prepare any dirt, lotions, oils or powders and clean the skin with warm water and clean soap.
-Avoid any soap that contain lotion or scented soaps and dry the skin with
+Avoid any soap that contain lotion or scented soaps and dry the skin with or paper towel.
+It can meddle with the nutrients and may let the patch stick for a shorter time than intended.

 Applying the Patch